Unity-Technologies/ml-agents/docs/Training-ML-Agents.md

 This section offers a detailed guide into how to manage the different training set-ups withing the toolkit.

-The training config files `config/trainer_config.yaml`, `config/sac_trainer_config.yaml`, `config/gail_config.yaml` and
-`config/offline_bc_config.yaml` specifies the training method, the hyperparameters, and a few additional values to use when training with Proximal Policy Optimization(PPO), Soft Actor-Critic(SAC), GAIL (Generative Adversarial Imitation Learning) with PPO/SAC, and Behavioral Cloning(BC)/Imitation with PPO/SAC.
-These files are divided into sections.
-The **default** section defines the default values for all the available training with PPO, SAC, GAIL (with PPO), and BC.
-These files are divided into sections.
-The **default** section defines the default values for all the available settings.
-You can also add new sections to override these defaults to train specific Behaviors.
-Name each of these override sections after the appropriate `Behavior Name`.
-Sections for the example environments are included in the provided config file.
+For each training run, create a YAML file that contains the the training method and the hyperparameters for each of the Behaviors found in your environment.
+Example files for Policy Optimization (PPO) and Soft Actor-Critic (SAC) are provided in `config/ppo/` and `config/sac/`, respectively.
+Examples for imitation learning through GAIL (Generative Adversarial Imitation Learning) and Behavioral Cloning (BC) can be found in `config/imitiation/`.

+Each file is divided into sections.
+The `behaviors` section defines the hyperparameters for each Behavior found in your environment.
+A section should be created for each `Behavior Name`.
+The available parameters for PPO and SAC are listed below.
+Alternatively, if there are many different Behaviors that all use similar hyperparameters, you can create a `default` behavior name that specifies all hyperparameters that are not specified in the Behavior-specific sections.
+To use [Curriculum Learning](Training-Curriculum-Learning.md) for a particular Behavior, add a section under that `Behavior Name` called `curriculum`.
+See the [Curriculum Learning](Training-Curriculum-Learning.md) page for more information.

+To use Parameter Randomization, add a `parameter_randomization` section in the configuration file.
+See the [Parameter Randomization](Training-Environment-Parameter-Randomization.md) docs for more information.

 \*PPO = Proximal Policy Optimization, SAC = Soft Actor-Critic, BC = Behavioral Cloning (Imitation), GAIL = Generative Adversarial Imitation Learning